USS Cleveland (LPD-7): 2000s

+The ship was stricken from the naval registry on 13 November 2017.
+As of November 2017, the ship was moored in the Naval Inactive Ship Maintenance Facility at Pearl Harbor, Hawaii.
+She was sunk as a target during naval live-fire exercise 'Valiant Shield 2024' by the 7th Fleet flagship USS Blue Ridge in the north Pacific Ocean in coordination with the Multi-Domain Task Force and 181 Field Artillery Regiment of the Tennessee National Guard.
+The ship was hit as target by a PrSM Increment 2 anti-ship ballistic missile.

 Awards

 In her 44 years of service, Cleveland received two Combat Action Ribbons, the Joint Meritorious Unit Award, the Navy Unit Commendation, three Meritorious Unit Commendations, eight Navy Excellence Ribbons, three Armed Forces Expeditionary Medals, 23 Vietnam Service Medals, the Southwest Asia Service Medal, the Humanitarian Service Medal, the Coast Guard Unit Commendation with Operational Distinguishing Device, and three Vietnam Gallantry Cross Unit Citation.